The Fox and the Hound: Accolades

+Related media

 Comic adaptations

-As well as adaptations of the film itself, comic strips featuring the characters also appeared in stories unconnected to the film.
-Examples include The Lost Fawn, in which Copper uses his sense of smell to help Tod find a fawn who has gone astray; The Chase, in which Copper must safeguard a sleepwalking Chief; and Feathered Friends, in which the birds Dinky and Boomer must go to desperate lengths to save one of Widow Tweed's chickens from a wolf.
+As well as adaptations of the film itself, comic strips featuring the characters also appeared in stories unconnected to it.
+Examples include The Lost Fawn, in which Copper uses his sense of smell to help Tod find a fawn who has gone astray; The Escape, in which Tod and Vixey must save a Canadian goose from a bobcat; The Chase, in which Copper must safeguard a sleepwalking Chief; and Feathered Friends, in which Dinky and Boomer must go to desperate lengths to save one of Widow Tweed's chickens from a coyote.

 A comic adaptation of the film, drawn by Richard Moore, was published in newspapers as part of Disney's Treasury of Classic Tales.
 A comic-book titled The Fox and the Hound followed, with new adventures of the characters.
 From 1981 to 2007, a few Fox and the Hound Disney comics stories were produced in Italy, Netherlands, Brazil, France, and the United States.

-Follow-up
+Sequel

 An intermediate follow-up, The Fox and the Hound 2, was released directly-to-DVD on December 12, 2006.
-The follow-up takes place during the youth of Tod and Copper, before the events of the later half of the first film.
-The story-line of the follow-up involves Copper being tempted to join a band of singing stray dogs called "The Singin' Strays", thus threatening his friendship with Tod.
-The follow-up was critically panned, with critics calling it a pale imitation of its predecessor.
+It takes place during Tod and Copper's youth, before the events of the later half of the first film.
+The storyline involves Copper being tempted to join a band of singing stray dogs called "The Singin' Strays", thus threatening his friendship with Tod.
+It was critically panned, with critics calling it a pale imitation of its predecessor.

+Others

+Amos Slade (voiced by Maurice LaMarche) appears as one of the villains present at The Simpsons 2024 short The Most Wonderful Time of the Year.

+In 2025, the video game Disney Magic Kingdoms included a limited-time event based on The Fox and the Hound with a storyline serving as a continuation of the events of the film, with Tod, Copper, Big Mama, Widow Tweed and Amos Slade as playable characters to unlock, along with attractions based on scenarios of the film.